Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_expert.rst

 .. note::

     The linking of arguments is intended for things that are meant to be non-configurable.
-This improves the CLI user experience since it avoids the need for providing more parameters.
-A related concept is variable interpolation which keeps things being configurable.
+This improves the CLI user experience since it avoids the need to provide more parameters.
+A related concept is a variable interpolation that keeps things configurable.

 .. tip::